hanegraaff/stock-advisor-software/README.md

          2019-8    JNJ                 5.205                    0.160          0.035       0
          2019-8      V                 5.398                    0.095         -0.009       0
 ```

-The output contains three pieces of data:
-1) The selected portfolio as a JSON document
-2) Selected portfolio return return vs average return
-3) Processed data frame, sorted in deciles, from used to select final portfolio

 The ```dispersion_stdev_pct``` column represents the degree of analyst agreement, lower values indicate higher agreement, and is expressed as as the standard deviation percentage (from the mean).